 These majors are competitive for new transfer students; apply early for the best consideration:

-- Biology and Allied Health - closed for spring 2014 - students may still apply for summer or Fall 2014.
+- Biology and Allied Health – closed for summer and fall 2014, except for environmental biology

 - Criminal Justice

 - Nursing - very limited space.
 Deadline to apply is Nov.
 15 for spring and March 1 for Fall 2014

 These majors are closed (or on wait list) to new transfer students:

 - American Sign Language/Interpreting - wait list only

 - Engineering 3+2 - closed to all external transfers for all semesters

 - Medical Imaging - closed to all external transfers for all semesters